openstack/swift/doc/source/overview_container_sharding.rst

 ~~~~~~~~~~~~

 To get us from the UNSHARDED to the SHARDED state as quickly as possible, we
-don't want all primary nodes scanning for pivots.
+don't want all primary nodes scanning for ranges.
 Instead we choose one node to
-be the scanner node, whose job it'll be to scan itself for pivot points.
+be the scanner node, whose job it'll be to scan itself for shard ranges.
 This
 leaves the other nodes to respond to requests and only worry about sharding
 when their sharder gets to it.